 There are so many different ways to buy music these days, with vinyl now available in clothes shops, supermarkets and online.
-We explore the role charity shops have to play…
+Laura K Williams explores the role charity shops have to play…

 There was a time when charity shops’ vinyl sections were made up largely of Andy Williams and Des O’Connor albums and some old classical records, but things have moved on.
 Now, charity shops should be on every vinyl addict’s radar.

 Not only can charity shops offer an affordable alternative to buying new, but they also give you that warm glow of supporting people, animals or places in need.
 Choose the right location and you can still pick up some collectable records for mere pennies.

 “Most charity shops in the metropolises have a ‘me’,” says Colin Richardson, who’s been sorting vinyl for Books For Amnesty in Bristol for almost 15 years.
 “Someone who knows what records are worth and prices them accordingly – but out in the sticks, you can still pick up a bargain.
 Go off the beaten track and that’s where you get your diamonds.”

 Colin recalls his first visit to the bookshop, when he was horrified to see a box of records plastered indiscriminately with 50p stickers.
 “Everything was 50p,” he says.
 “I whipped through them and thought, ‘Captain Beefheart, woah,’ and I said: ‘Why are you selling these for 50p?
 The dealers are sucking you dry, they’ll come in and buy them up